Professor Victoria Baines

 IT Livery Company Professor of Information Technology (2022-)

 For several years Victoria was Facebook’s Trust & Safety Manager for Europe, Middle East and Africa.
 Her work focused on operational support to law enforcement, and strategic engagement with policy makers on criminal activity online.
 Before joining Facebook, Victoria led the Strategy team at Europol’s European Cybercrime Centre (EC3), where she was responsible for the EU’s cyber threat analysis.
-She designed and developed the iOCTA, Europe’s flagship threat assessment on cybercrime, and authored Projects 2020 and 2030, scenarios for the future of cybersecurity that were the bases for successful short film series of the same name.
+She designed and developed the iOCTA, Europe’s flagship threat assessment on cybercrime, and authored Projects 2020 and 2030, scenarios for the future of cybersecurity that were the bases for award-winning movies.
 Prior to this, Victoria was Principal Analyst at the UK Serious Organised Crime Agency (SOCA).
 She began her career in law enforcement in 2005 as a Higher Intelligence Analyst for Surrey Police.
 In 2008, the International Association for Law Enforcement Intelligence Analysts recognised Victoria’s work with a global award for outstanding achievement.

-Victoria is co-host of the award-nominated Cyber Warrior Princess podcast, demystifying cybersecurity for a popular audience.
-She regularly addresses both specialist and non-specialist audiences, and has been named as one of the top 25 women in cybersecurity (IT Guru & SC Magazine).
-She is also a Freeman of the City of London and Chair of the Security Panel of the Worshipful Company of Information Technologists.
-She serves on the Advisory Boards of cybersecurity provider Reliance ACSN and the International Association of Internet Hotlines (INHOPE), and is a trustee of the Lucy Faithfull Foundation.
+Victoria is a Liveryman of the City of London and Chair of the Information Security Panel of the Worshipful Company of Information Technologists.
+She serves on the Safety Advisory Board of Snapchat, the Advisory Board of cybersecurity provider Reliance Cyber, and is a trustee of the Lucy Faithfull Foundation.